-In modern day, each February 15 is a day of remembrance during which Singaporean school children are instructed to think about the suffering that their people underwent during the period of Japanese occupation.
-This remembrance is not limited to those of Chinese ancestry and instead is meant as an experience of collective suffering amongst all ethnicities.96 This was an intentional strategy that Prime Minister Lee Kuan Yew enacted prior to Singapore's expulsion from Malaysia.
+In modern day, each February 15 is a day of remembrance during which school children are instructed to think about the suffering that their people underwent during the period of Japanese occupation.
+This remembrance is not limited to those of Chinese ancestry; instead, it is meant as an experience of collective suffering amongst all ethnicities.105 This was an intentional strategy that Lee Kuan Yew began enacting prior to Singapore's expulsion from Malaysia.
 This unification around a tragic event serves to create a sense of national identity, regardless of accuracy.
 After all, it was primarily Chinese Singaporeans who suffered, but the focus on collective suffering serves to soothe these racial divisions.

 War memorials were important for both Singapore and Japan.
-On Singapore's side, the Civilian War Memorial, the centralized post for remembrance of the Sook Ching, is particularly notable.
-As seen in Figure 2, it is composed of four pillars known as "The Chopsticks," each meant to represent an ethnic group of Singapore that suffered under Japanese rule: Chinese, Malay, Indian, and Eurasian.97 They represent racial unity by merging at their bases.
-Racial unity, however, was not the initial goal of the monument.
-It was constructed in response to widespread demand by the Chinese Singaporean community as an acknowledgement of their suffering in particular.98
+On Singapore's side, one sticks out as particularly notable.
+The Civilian War Memorial is the centralized post for remembrance of the Sook Ching.
+It is composed of four pillars known as "The Chopsticks," each meant to represent an ethnic group of Singapore that suffered under Japanese rule: Chinese, Malay, Indian, and Eurasian.
+106 They represent racial unity by merging at their bases.
+What is important to note, however, is that racial unity was not the initial goal of the monument.
+It was constructed in response to widespread demand by the Chinese Singaporean community as an acknowledgement of their suffering in particular.
+107 What explains this shift in commemoration?
+Kevin Blackburn's article "The Collective Memory of the Sook Ching Massacre and the Creation of the Civilian War Memorial of Singapore" gives a possible answer.
+To begin, we need some history of the racial strife that plagued 1960s Singapore.
+An essential argument Blackburn makes is that the Sook Ching was harnessed by leaders of the young nation after its independence as a method of creating a national